Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations: Methodology

-\paragraph{Motivation.} Even setting aside any changes in the prompt, LLMs using stochastic decoding already naturally produce a variety of responses for a given input.
-A good CE method should react accordingly to changes in the answer: If the semantics of the answer remain unchanged, so should its probability of being correct, and the confidence estimate should not differ.
-If the answer is different in meaning, the confidence should be adjusted accordingly.
-As we saw in \cref{sec:example}, a constant predictor can be well-calibrated, but becomes unreliable if it cannot adapt to semantic changes.
-Similarly, a random predictor would be sensitive (since the confidence estimate would be different for any new answer regardless), but lack stability when the response is still the same.
+\paragraph{Motivation.} Setting aside different prompts, LLMs already produce a variety of responses when using stochastic decoding.
+A confidence estimator should incorporate answer semantics: If the semantics remain unchanged, so should its expected correctness, and thus its confidence.
+If the answer differs in meaning, the confidence should be adjusted accordingly.
+As we saw in \cref{sec:example}, a constant predictor can be well-calibrated, but is unreliable by ignoring semantic changes.
+Conversely, a random predictor is sensitive (since the confidence is random each time), but lacks stability when meaning stays constant.\\